kokkos/kokkos-fft/docs/intro/using.rst

 Inplace transform is supported in kokkos-fft in case transpose or reshape is not needed.
 For standard FFTs, we can just use the same input and output Views.
 For real FFTs, we need to use a single complex View and make an unmanaged View which is an alias to the complex View.
-In addition, we need to pay attention to the extents of a real View, which should define the shape of the transform, not the reinterpreted shape of the complex View. (see :doc:`minimum working example<../samples/08_inplace_FFT>`)
+In addition, we need to pay attention to the extents of a real View, which should define the shape of the transform, not the reinterpreted shape of the complex View (see :doc:`minimum working example<../samples/08_inplace_FFT>`).
 The following listing shows examples of inplace transforms.

 .. code-block:: C++